emaloney/MBDataEnvironment/README.md

 ##### Singleton Variables

-You can use `<Var>` declaration with a `type="singleton"` attribute to expose singleton object instances to the Mockingbird Data Environment.
+You can use the `<Var>` declaration with a `type="singleton"` attribute to expose singleton object instances to the variable space.

-The singleton declaration requires a `class` attribute that specifies the name of the class vending the singleton instance, and a `method` attribute that specifies the name of a no-argument class method that returns the singleton instance.
+The singleton declaration requires a `class` attribute that specifies the name of the class vending the singleton, and a `method` attribute that specifies the name of a (no-argument) class method that returns the singleton instance.

 ```xml
 <Var name="UIApplication" type="singleton" class="UIApplication" method="sharedApplication"/>